reuteras/remnux-tools/README.md

 ## Initial setup

-First install git and clone the repository.
+First install Git and clone the repository.
 Run all commands as a regular user and only use **sudo** when needed.

     sudo apt-get install -y git
     git clone https://github.com/reuteras/remnux-tools.git